awslabs/LISA/README.md

 #### Recommended Configuration Options

-There is no one-size-fits-all configuration, especially when it comes to referencing models that you've deployed outside the scope of LISA, but we do recommend the following settings for a minimal setup, assuming a SageMaker Endpoint called "test-endpoint," access to the "amazon.titan-text-express-v1" Bedrock Model, and a self-hosted OpenAI-compatible model with an endpoint you can access from the VPC.
-The SageMaker Endpoint and Bedrock Model must be in the same region as the LISA installation.
+There is no one-size-fits-all configuration, especially when it comes to invoking models whose infrastructure is defined outside the scope of LISA, but we do recommend the following settings for a minimal setup to invoke those existing models.
+The following example assumes a SageMaker Endpoint called "test-endpoint," access to the "amazon.titan-text-express-v1" Bedrock Model, a self-hosted OpenAI-compatible text generation model with an endpoint you can access from the VPC, and a similarly configured embedding model.
+The SageMaker Endpoint and
+Bedrock Model must be in the same region as the LISA installation.

 ```yaml
 dev: